franc136/2022_Cyclistic_Case_Study/README.md

 #### Raw Data
 All original DIVVY data was downloaded from this [source.](https://divvy-tripdata.s3.amazonaws.com/index.html)

-#### Data Liscensing
+#### Data Licensing
 The raw DIVVY data was made available under the following [license.](https://divvybikes.com/data-license-agreement)

 #### Data Organization
-Once the raw data was downloaded, I reanamed the data files with a common date-based naming convention and stored the files locally on my computer to begin cleaning and minupulating the data.
+Once the raw data was downloaded, I renamed the data files with a common date-based naming convention and stored the files locally on my computer to begin cleaning and manipulating the data.

 #### Issues with the Data
-After taking an initial look at the data, I noticed two major items that I would normally follow-up with the stakeholder to get further clarification on before preceeding with the analysis:
+After taking an initial look at the data, I noticed two major items that I would normally follow up with the stakeholder to get further clarification on before proceeding with the analysis:

 1. Much of the data had missing "start_station_name" or "end_station_name" column data.
 In these instances, the "stat_station_id" or "end_station_id" was also missing so there was no way to find the missing information with the data provided.
-In a real business situation, I would reach out to the stakeholder to see the reason this data was missing and if new data could possibly be provided.
+In a real business situation, I would reach out to the stakeholders to see the reason this data was missing and if new data could be provided.
 2. Many of the data rows listed the "bike_type" as a docked bike.
-In order to take a bike for a ride, the bike needs to leave the dock to begin a ride, so this led me to belive that the "docked bike" type may be an error with the data.
+To take a bike for a ride, the bike needs to leave the dock to begin a ride, so this led me to believe that the "docked bike" type may be an error with the data.
 The ride durations for bikes listed as "docked_bike" also ranged widely from 00:00 to up to 400+hrs.
-In a real business situation, I would reach out to the stakeholder to get further clarification on the meaning of a "docked bike" and move forward with the data accordingly.
+In a real business situation, I would reach out to the stakeholders to get further clarification on the meaning of a "docked bike" and move forward with the data accordingly.

 ## Data Cleaning and Manipulation
 To clean the data, I used Microsoft Excel and logged all my changes in a [changelog.](https://github.com/franc136/2022_Cyclistic_Case_Study/blob/main/Case_Study_Rideshare_Change_Log.csv)

-Major changes applied to all 12 monthly data files include:
+Major changes that were applied to all 12 data files include:
 1. Removal of duplicate "ride_id" rows along with rows that did not include a unique "ride_id."
-2. Added a "ride_duration" column with a formula ("ended_at" - "started_at" columns) to calculate length of each ride.
+2. Added a "ride_duration" column with a formula ("ended_at" - "started_at" columns) to calculate the length of each ride.
 This new column was formatted as TIME, HH:MM:SS.
+3. Added a "day_of_week" column to extract the day of the week from each ride.
+4. The data was sorted by "ride_duration" and any ride with a duration of 00:00:00 was deleted.
+5. According to DIVVY bike policy, any bike that is not docked after 24hrs is then classified as stolen.
+In the data, there were many rides over 24 hours, so I sorted the data by "ride_duration" and any row where the ride duration was greater than 23:59:00 was deleted.
+6. The "started_at" column was separated and I created two new columns, "start_date" and "start_time."

 ## Analysis and Visualizations
 ## Summary and Business Recommendations